 C-DOCTOR brings together uniquely comprehensive resources and infrastructure to support Interdisciplinary Translational Project teams throughout the product development cycle from conception to commercialization.
+The Director of our Core Resources is Dr. Michael Jamieson.
 Resource teams include:

 Large and small animal models